gracias022/My-Projects/project-smartyPants/README.md

 # SMARtYpants
 #### Video Demo: https://www.youtube.com/watch?v=30PbOV303ps (sped-up version)
 #### Description:
+Collaborator: Tricia Chew

-My project is a web-based application created using Flask, which incorporates JavaScript, Python, HTML, CSS and SQL.
+Our project is a web-based application created using Flask, which incorporates JavaScript, Python, HTML, CSS and SQL.

 My templates directory contains 10 HTML files. layout.html contains references to external style sheet files enclosed in <link>  elements, as well as the "skeleton" of each webpage.
 The other HTML files extend layout.html via jinja syntax.